-Welsh is the main language for internal communication.
-The school will communicate with parents and carers in either Welsh, English or bilingually as needed.
-There is a robust Welsh ethos, supporting and enabling learners to use Welsh in all social contexts in and outside of the school.
-Your child will be able to speak, read, write and listen in Welsh and English according to age and ability.
+For all schools in this category Welsh is the main language of internal communication.
+Communication with parents and carers is in either English, Welsh or bilingually as needed.
+These are schools with a strong Welsh language ethos at their core, supporting and enabling learners' Welsh language use in all social contexts in and outside of school.
+A learner in this category of schools will be able to speak, read, write and listen in both English and Welsh according to age and ability.

-Category 3 - Welsh-medium School offers a wide range of their Areas of Learning and Experience through the medium of Welsh.
+Category 3 - Welsh-medium schools offer a wide range of their Areas of Learning and Experience through the medium of Welsh.
 At least 60% of learners undertaking at least 70% of their school activities (curricular and extra-curricular) will be Welsh.
 Category 3 schools are expected to continue to reflect the linguistic context of the area whilst working towards increasing their Welsh-medium provision over time.